-2005: A beef between two former allies turns violent in front of an iconic hip-hop radio station.
+Feb.
+28, 2005: On this day in 2005, a beef between two former allies turned violent in front of an iconic hip-hop radio station in New York City.

-The phenom known as 50 Cent was still going strong, and at this point, he's even developing the rappers around him.
-He came into the game with his crew, G-Unit and added a new member after he found fame and success: up-and-coming Cali rapper The Game.
-While the two collaborated on the hit singles, "Hate It or Love It" and "How We Do" followed by Game's 2005 debut album, The Documentary, they still had issues.
+50 Cent was going strong at the time as a solo artist as well as leading his G-Unit roster of artists.
+He came into the game with his motley crew of spitters, and added a new member, up-and-coming Compton, Calif. rapper The Game, as the West Coast rhymer found success.
+While the two collaborated on the hit singles "Hate It or Love It" and "How We Do," on The Game's 2005 debut album, The Documentary, they still had issues.

-All of this came to a head during a Hot 97 interview where Fif appeared on radio personality Funkmaster Flex's show, then spun out of control with a showdown between Game and 50's respective entourages that ended in a shootout, leaving one person injured.
+All of this came to a head when Fif appeared on Hot 97 radio personality Funkmaster Flex's show.
+That's when things spun out of control with a showdown between Game and 50's respective entourages that ended in a shootout, leaving one person injured.

-A few days earlier, Game was a guest on Flex's show, and shared that he wouldn't get mixed into any of G-Unit head honcho 50 Cent's beefs.
-Considering Fif was always known for his many enemies within rap, he felt that this was a sign of disloyalty.
+A few days earlier, The Game was a guest on Flex's radio program and shared that he wouldn't get mixed up in any of G-Unit head honcho 50 Cent's beefs.
+Considering Fif was always known for his many enemies within rap, the G-Unit leader felt that this was a sign of disloyalty.
 50 took his issue with him to Flex's show on Feb.
 28, 2005, originally aiming to promote his upcoming album, The Massacre, which was days away from release.

-During the conversation at the radio station, Fif kicked Game out of G-Unit live on air, then shared that he helped Game write more songs on The Documentary than previously revealed, and that his involvement with Game's album saved the West Coast street rapper from being dropped from Interscope Records.
+During the convo, Fif kicked The Game out of G-Unit live on air.
+Then 50 made claims that he helped the ousted rapper write more songs on The Documentary and that his involvement with Game's project saved Game from being dropped from Interscope Records altogether.